I understand the concept of product Branding, but hadn’t ever considered authors needed one. 🤔

 Another suggestion was to keep it extremely short – one to three words, so it’s easily memorable.
 Think once again, Just do it.
 Even if you’re like me and don’t do sport, you know immediately it’s Nike, who sell a wide range of products.

-So, I’ve come up with one, and Googled it—it would appear to be okay, but this created another thought.
+I’ve come up with one, and Googled it—it would appear to be okay, but this created another thought.
 (Agh, Google, why do I always end up side-tracked and going off at tangents?)
 Anyway, Semantics.

-So here’s where my journey has taken me: I came up with Creates Believable Escapism.
+And here’s where my journey has taken me: I came up with Creates Believable Escapism.

 Creates, because writing is creative, and creativity is building and making something.
 (My favourite pastimes are creating—writing, art and crafts.)